Craniosynostosis repair - discharge

 - Even if your child is sleeping or playing, the helmet needs to be worn.

 Your child should not go to school or daycare for at least 2 to 3 weeks after the surgery.

 You'll be taught how to measure your child's head size.
-You should do this each week as instructed.
+You should do this as instructed.

 Your child will be able to return to normal activities and diet.
 Make sure your child doesn't bump or hurt the head in any way.
 If your child is crawling, you may want to keep coffee tables and furniture with sharp edges out of the way until your child recovers.